jhallen/exorsim/README.md

 ## Introduction

-EXORsim is a Linux/Cygwin program that simulates a Motorola EXORciser, which was a development system that [Motorola](http://en.wikipedia.org/wiki/Motorola) introduced in 1975 based on their 8-bit [6800](http://en.wikipedia.org/wiki/Motorola_6800) and
+EXORsim is a Linux/Cygwin program that simulates 6800 and 6809 based computers, but primarily the Motorola EXORciser, which was a development system that [Motorola](http://en.wikipedia.org/wiki/Motorola) introduced in 1975 based on their 8-bit [6800](http://en.wikipedia.org/wiki/Motorola_6800) and